 85-2-506.
 Controlled ground water areas -- designation or modification.
-(1) The department may by rule designate or modify permanent or temporary controlled ground water areas as provided in this part.
+(1) (a) The department may shall by rule designate or modify-permanent or temporary controlled ground water areas for water quantity for the following locations. as provided in this part.
 The rule for each controlled ground water area must designate the boundaries of the controlled ground water area.